 Course summary

-- One of our unique strengths is the breadth of research interests of our staff.
-Subsequently, we offer a very wide range of courses that reflect the disciplinary breadth of development and globalisation, while also allowing you to engage with other disciplines, such as anthropology and sociology.
+- Located in the School of Social Sciences, we offer a range of modules that reflect the disciplinary breadth of international development, while also allowing you to engage with disciplines such as sociology, politics, international relations, geography and criminology.

-- Ours is a vibrant research culture, powered by a shared passion for learning and intellectual engagement among our academics and students.
-We have a strong commitment to social justice, which informs and shapes much of our cutting-edge research.
+- We have a vibrant research culture, powered by a shared passion for learning and intellectual engagement among our academics and students.
+We have a strong commitment to social justice, which informs and shapes much of our research.

 - If you are taking this course part time, you may be eligible for a Bonnart Trust Master’s Studentship which will cover the cost of your tuition fees.